numpy/numpy/doc/source/f2py/getting-started.rst

       fib.error: (len(a)>=n) failed for 1st keyword n: fib:n=10
       >>>

-    This demonstrates one of the useful features in F2PY, that is, F2PY implements basic compatibility checks between related arguments in order to avoid any unexpected crashes.
+    F2PY implements basic compatibility checks between related arguments in order to avoid any unexpected crashes.